SushreeP/todo-list-app/README.md

 4. Create a list(data) with all tasks, status (and an id)
 5. Instead of a number of <TodoItem>, map todosData to a list of <TodoItem> and output the list: {todosList}
 6. Start working on checked property : test onChange
-7. Write function to handle change in App.js because that's where the id can be accessed easily for which component to be changed and the status be toggled
+7. Function to handle change is written in App.js because that's where the id can be accessed easily for which component to be changed and the status be toggled.
+8. Create and bind a function through props to toggle the checkbox.
+Write the function body.